UNESCO-UNEVOC Logo

 PUBLISHER: UNESCO, 2018

-BACKGROUND: The ICT Competency Framework for Teachers (ICT CFT), Version 3, guides pre- and in- service teacher training on the use of ICTs across the education system and advocates for digital skills to be an integral part of their professionala development.
-There are overarching considerations for the Framework which include meeting aims and principles of: Knowledge Societies; Universal Design for Learning; and Inclusive education.
+BACKGROUND: The ICT Competency Framework for Teachers (ICT CFT), Version 3, guides pre- and in- service teacher training on the use of ICTs across the education system and advocates for digital skills to be an integral part of their professional development.
+There are overarching considerations for the Framework which include meeting the aims and principles of: Knowledge Societies; Universal Design for Learning; and Inclusive Education.

 ADDITIONAL INFORMATION: The framework is used by countries globally.
 It operates in line with the UNESCO repository of open courseware resources .
 The UNESCO ICT Competency Framework for Teachers is available in several languages including English, French, Arabic, Chinese, Russian, Spanish, Khmer, Kyrgyz, Tajik.

-TARGET GROUP(S): Teachers/trainers, Policy makers; Researchers, Training providers; Curriculum Developers
+TARGET GROUP(S): Teachers/trainers Policy makers Researchers Curriculum Developers

 back to list